zack6yuan/zack6yuan/README.md

 # 👋🏻 Hi!
 Im Zack.
 As a Tulsa, Oklahoma based student, I'm actively enhancing my Full-Stack Web Development skills to secure a position as a Software Engineer.
 My background in graphic-design naturally led me to Full-Stack, where I can combine my love of visual aesthetics with my technical skills.
-My passion for computers and technology started at a young age.
-From personal computers to mobile devices, I've developed a strong proficiency across a range of technologies.
-I develop versatile, user-friendly, and visually appealing applications for a wide range of purposes.
+I've developed a strong proficiency across a range of technologies allowing me to develop versatile, user-friendly, and visually appealing applications for a wide range of purposes.

 ## 🌐 Connect With Me!: